 Reviewing what consumers have to say about a product is one of the best ways we can ensure accuracy.

 If one person has a problem with something, it might not be a huge deal.
-If several people have the same complaint, however, it’s worth knowing before you make your selection.
+However, if several people have the same complaint, it’s worth knowing before you make your selection.

 Multiple vs. Single LEDs